Jimmy Carter: Education

 Jimmy Carter speaks at the Democratic Mid-Term Convention in 1978.

 Early into his term, Carter collaborated with Congress to fulfill his campaign promise to create a cabinet-level education department.
 In an address from the White House on February 28, 1978, Carter argued "Education is far too important a matter to be scattered piecemeal among various government departments and agencies, which are often busy with sometimes dominant concerns."
 On February 8, 1979, the Carter administration released an outline of its plan to establish an education department and asserted enough support for the enactment to occur by June.
 On October 17, the same year, Carter signed the Department of Education Organization Act into law, establishing the United States Department of Education.

 Carter added 43,000 children and families to the Head Start program, while the percentage of nondefense dollars spent on education was doubled.
 In a speech on November 1, 1980, Carter stated his administration had extended Head Start to migrant children.

 LGBTQ rights

 During Carter's administration, the United States Foreign Service "lifted its ban on gay and lesbian personnel".
 In 1977, the Carter administration became the first U.S. presidential administration to invite gay and lesbian rights activists to the White House to discuss federal policy with regard to ending employment discrimination in the federal government on the basis of sexual orientation and related issues.

+In 1978, Carter urged California voters to reject the Briggs initiative, aimed at banning LGBTQ people from teaching in public schools.
+In 2012, he said that the fact that Jesus never spoke about homosexuality was one of the reasons to support same-sex marriage in the United States.